joao-baptista91/joao-baptista91/README.md

 Hi!
 My name is João Baptista,
 I have worked in three Outsystems projects.
-I'm currently learning Python, C# and ASP.NET programming languages.
+I'm learning and practicing Python, C# and Javascript programming languages.

 🤖 Languages and Technologies